bedops/bedops/docs/content/reference/set-operations/bedops.rst

 .. image:: ../../../assets/reference/set-operations/reference_setops_bedops_complement_ab.png

-.. note:: Note this **computed result** will lack ID, score and other columnar data other than the first three columns that contain positional data.
+.. important:: Note this **computed result** will lack ID, score and other columnar data other than the first three columns that contain positional data.
 That is, computed elements will not come from any of the input sets, but are new elements created from the input set space.

-.. note:: For a more in-depth discussion on using ``--complement`` with left and right bounds of input chromosomes, please review the BEDOPS `forum discussion <http://bedops.uwencode.org/forum/index.php?topic=19.0>`_ on this subject.
+.. important:: For a more in-depth discussion on using ``--complement`` with left and right bounds of input chromosomes, please review the BEDOPS `forum discussion <http://bedops.uwencode.org/forum/index.php?topic=19.0>`_ on this subject.

 -----------------------------
 Difference (-d, --difference)